Redefining Success: Why Hard Work Isn’t the Whole Story (And What Really Matters)

 Why the Playing Field Was Never Level

-The old system loves to pretend we all begin on equal ground, but we don’t.
-Some people grow from fertile soil, held by safety, support, opportunity.
-Others start in rough terrain with little more than instinct, survival and stubborn hope.
+Some people grow in fertile soil, held by safety, support, and opportunity.
+Others find themselves in rough terrain, armed with little more than instinct, survival and stubborn hope.
+Our paths are shaped by privilege, resources, timing, trauma, health, single parenthood, chronic illness, access, and safety.

 The Cost of the ‘Boss Babe’ Fantasy

-Even in our hardest seasons, we’re still sold a polished version of success — luxury holidays, flawless routines, effortless six-figure launches.
-But most of it is performance, curated to look like ease.
+Even in our hardest seasons, we’re sold a polished version of success: luxury holidays, flawless routines, immaculate homes, effortless six-figure launches.

 Success Is Personal, Not Performative